gah1289/postharvest-app/README.md

  - **POST /auth/register**: Takes { username, password, firstName, lastName, email } from req.body.
 Returns JWT token which can be used to authenticate further requests.
 Authorization required: none

 #### /users
 - **POST /users**: { user }  => { user, token }.
 Adds a new user.
 This returns the newly created user and an authentication token for them: {user: { username, firstName, lastName, email, isAdmin }, token }.
-Authorization required: none
+Authorization required:admin. *Note*: not in use yet.
+Will be implemented with a user list page - admins will be able to add and edit users.
 - **GET /users**: { users: [ {username, firstName, lastName, email, jobTitle }, ... ] }.
 Returns list of all users.
 Authorization required: admin.
 (Not implemented currently.
 Will be used in the future to make a list of users.
 Admin will be able to patch users, i.e. change user to admin or change password if user is locked out)
 - **GET /users/:username**: /[username] => { user }.
 Returns { username, firstName, lastName, isAdmin, jobTitle }.
 Authorization required: admin or same user-as-:username
 - **PATCH /users/:username**: /[username] {user} => { user }.
 Data can include: { firstName, lastName, password, email }.
 Returns { username, firstName, lastName, isAdmin, jobTitle }.
 Authorization required: admin or same user-as-:username.